 PowerToys is an App developed by Microsoft that comes with many freeware system utilities designed for advanced users.
-With PowerToys, users can resize images, remap keyboard keys and shortcuts, create windows layouts, rename multiple files in bulk, and much more.
-Even with PowerToys, you can turn off the Camera and Microphone using Keyboard Shortcut.
+With PowerToys, users can resize images, remap keyboard keys and shortcuts, create Windows layouts, rename multiple files in bulk, and much more.
+Even with PowerToys, you can turn off the Camera and Microphone using a Keyboard Shortcut.
 Overall, it is a package of many useful tools.

 What is PowerToys?